hpc2n/gpu-course/hands-ons/2.intermediate/1.sum/README.md

 ## Objectives

  - Learn how to use the shared memory.
- - Learn how to coordinate multiple thread.
+ - Learn how to coordinate multiple threads.
  - Learn how to launch multiple kernels.

 ## Remark